oSoc14/mv_geomarketing/README.md

     php artisan routes

-Normally they're should be two resources defined.
+There should be two resources defined.

 Then run:

     php artisan migrate